PostgREST/postgrest/docs/references/configuration.rst

   **In-Database** pgrst.db_use_legacy_gucs
   =============== =================================

-  Determine if GUC request settings for headers, cookies and jwt claims use the `legacy names <https://postgrest.org/en/v8.0/api.html#accessing-request-headers-cookies-and-jwt-claims>`_ (string with dashes, invalid starting from PostgreSQL v14) with text values instead of the :ref:`new names <guc_req_headers_cookies_claims>` (string without dashes, valid on all PostgreSQL versions) with json values.
+  Determine if GUC request settings for headers, cookies and jwt claims use the :ref:`legacy names <guc_legacy_names>` (string with dashes, invalid starting from PostgreSQL v14) with text values instead of the :ref:`new names <guc_req_headers_cookies_claims>` (string without dashes, valid on all PostgreSQL versions) with json values.

   On PostgreSQL versions 14 and above, this parameter is ignored.